nrwl/nx-workshop/docs/lab22/LAB.md

   Now our setup is simple: it just builds.
   But let's say we wanted to run the E2E tests again before deploying - just to be extra safe!
   In that case, if I change the API (or AdminUI) and push, the E2E tests might fail.
 So API (or AdminUI) will not get deployed.
-  I then fix the E2E tests, but because the API (or AdminUI) does not depend on its E2E tests, `nx affected` will not mark it for deployment.
+  I then fix the E2E tests, but because the API (or AdminUI) does not depend on its E2E tests, the `nx affected` will not mark it for deployment.
   So even though we changed the API (or AdminUI), it did not get deployed.
     </details>